 When you’re at a party or at a social gathering, it’s common to feel uncomfortable, especially if you don’t know anyone.
 It’s practically natural for people to feel shy or quiet at first as they slowly get to know the people in the room.
-But for someone with social anxiety disorder, the feeling of being shy is multiplied by thousands.
+But for someone with social anxiety symptoms, the feeling of being shy is multiplied by thousands.
 It’s not just feeling shy; it’s feeling like you want to blend into the walls.
 It’s not just have a few uncomfortable moments of social awkwardness; it’s feeling terror and intense anxiety about being with others you don’t know.

 This is social anxiety disorder.